Analysis-aware defeaturing: problem setting and a posteriori estimation: Defeaturing a geometry with a complex feature

 Moreover, using Remark \ref{rmk:estgentilde} if $n=3$, or Remark \ref{rmk:compatcondgen} if $n=2$ and if the flux conservation conditions (\ref{eq:compatcondgen}) are satisfied, then

 Therefore, using the triangle inequality, and the fact that $\left|\gamma_\mathrm n\right| \simeq \left|\gamma_\setminussign\right| \simeq \left| \gamma_{0,\mathrm p} \right| \simeq |\Gamma|$, then

-Now, we use the definition of the broken norm in $H^*$ to apply the inverse inequality of Lemma \ref{lemma:inverseineqH}.
+Now, we use the definition of the broken norm in $H^*$ to apply the inverse inequality of Appendix \ref{lemma:inverseineqH}.
 Recalling the definition (\ref{eq:oscgen}) of the oscillations, and using again the triangle inequality, we thus obtain